Marwanleprodu91670/muscle-legend-lite-hub-elerium-library-/README.md

     end
 end)

--- Function to equip and use the "Punch" tool local function autoPunch()
+-- Function to equip and continuously use the "Punch" tool local function autoPunch()
     while AutoPunchToggle do
         local player = game.Players.LocalPlayer